DuckBoss/JJMumbleBot/README.md

 - <b>Multi-Threaded Command Processing</b> - Commands in the queue are handled in multiple threads for faster processing.
 - <b>Reconfigurable Command Privileges</b> - The user privileges required to execute commands can be completely reconfigured.

-## Notes
-- The Web Interface is currently an experimental feature.
-It is being refined but it is not yet ready for production in a large mumble server.
-It works fine for smaller servers but the current implementation has unnecessarily high network usage.

 ## Documentation
 <b> Please check out the wiki for documentation </b> <br>
 <a href="https://github.com/DuckBoss/JJMumbleBot/wiki">https://github.com/DuckBoss/JJMumbleBot/wiki</a> <br>